BebsYanski/react--basic-projects/README.md

+# Purpose
+I chose these projects so as to help mould myself in the React library environment and atmosphere.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.